 ACT, activated clotting time; ADP, adenosine diphosphate; aPTT, activated partial thromboplastin time; cAMP, cyclic adenosine monophosphate; COX, cyclooxygenase; CYP, cytochrome P450; DVT, deep vein thrombosis; FFP, fresh-frozen plasma; Gla, γ-carboxyglutamic acid; HIT, heparin-induced thrombocytopenia; INR, international normalized ratio; ISI, international sensitivity index; LMWH, low-molecular-weight heparin; MI, myocardial infarction; NSAID, nonsteroidal antiinflammatory drug; PE, pulmonary embolism; PG, prostaglandin; PGI2, prostacyclin; PRP, platelet-rich plasma; PT, prothrombin time; TNK, tenecteplase; t-PA, tissue-type plasminogen activator; VTE, venous thromboembolism.

 Antithrombotic agents are highly effective and are among the most commonly used drugs in medicine because thrombotic diseases are the leading cause of mortality and morbidity in Western countries.
 Antithrombotic agents are characterized separately as anticoagulants, antiplatelet agents, or fibrinolytic drugs, depending on their primary mechanism, although there is overlap in their activities and clinical indications (Table 25–1).
 Their greatest use is in prevention of thrombosis in patients at high risk, but they also have important applications for treating acute thrombosis.
 For many agents, the risk-to-benefit ratio is narrow, with the result that bleeding complications occur, and bleeding is the most common adverse effect.
-Consequently, the clinician should carefully ...
+Consequently, the clinician should ...